The Flesch reading ease score: why and how to use it

 Final notes

-There are a few notes we have to make regarding the Flesch reading ease score.
+We have to make a few notes regarding the Flesch reading ease score.
 First of all, language isn’t math.
 You cannot strip down the readability of a text to a simple formula.
-Keep in mind that readability depends on a lot of factors, not just on the length of your sentences and words.
+Keep in mind that readability depends on many factors, not just the length of your sentences and words.

-Also, this test doesn’t take your writing style or audience into account.
-We know there are industries where the language used is different from what most people would use.
+Also, this test doesn’t consider your writing style or audience.
+We know there are industries where the language used differs from what most people would use.
 That’s perfectly fine.
 Try to use the score as a guideline and always use common sense when interpreting the Flesch readability ease score.

 Read more: SEO copywriting: the Ultimate guide »